Growing up, it seemed like every Fourth of July had a few things in common.

 Why Do People Drink Too Much on July 4th?

 What’s more, Independence Day falls smack-dab in the middle of summer vacation, which is every bit as exhausting for parents as it is exciting for children.
-With school out of session, parents suddenly find themselves balancing work, daycare, play-dates, and swim lessons.
-What could be better than the chance to let loose without spending an arm and a leg entertaining the kids?
+A chance to let loose without spending an arm and a leg entertaining the kids could be just what some adults feel they need.

 “People are generally under a tremendous amount of stress,” said Claudia Christian, actress, C Three Foundation founder, and Ria Health advisor. “[Fourth of July provides] an excuse to kind of get out of their heads and not really think of the repercussions of it, like hangovers, DUIs, and lost days at work.”